sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-ie-internetexplorer-installedtoolbarslist-addonguiditem.md

 # AddonGuidItem

-`AddonGuidItem` contains settings for configuring an Internet Explorer® toolbar.
+`AddonGuidItem` contains settings for configuring an Internet Explorer toolbar.

 Toolbars are plug-in modules used to add functionality to Internet Explorer.